 Meyers also operates restaurants at The Royal Playhouse, The Royal Theatre and The Royal Opera.
 At The Tower, head chef Maria Junker dishes out her expertise within the field of “smørrebrød” or open-faced sandwiches.
 Before joining the restaurant, she was head chef of the renowned Copenhagen lunch restaurant Schønnemann.

 Lunch, cakes and dinner

 The restaurant is open for both lunch, dinner, and a quick cup of coffee.
-For lunch Meyers serves up traditional Danish open-faced sandwiches with a modern touch.
-Dinner is served in the cosy atmosphere and the ingredients of the updated Danish classics reflect the changing seasons.
+For lunch, Meyers serves up traditional Danish open-faced sandwiches with a modern touch.
+Dinner is served in a cosy atmosphere and the ingredients of the updated Danish classics reflect the changing seasons.
 Throughout the year Meyers in The Tower also offers special pastry events where you can dive into an abundance of Danish cakes.